netlify/staticgen/content/projects/intu-dev.md

 In a future with increasing automation, citizen-developers have become more widespread.
 Nowadays almost everybody can pull out a form or a web app using GUI tools.
 In contrast to tools for citizen-developers: INTUITION.DEV aims to make professional developers more productive, 10 fold productivity increase; via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor - facilitating app maintenance by end-users.'

-INTUITION.DEV has WebAdmin Screen for any CRUD app, CMS, e-Com, Mobile, AMP, etc.  It uses [markdown](https://daringfireball.net/projects/markdown/syntax), and is written in [pug](https://pugjs.org/language/tags.html).

 # INTUITION.DEV pro development features: